PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image47.png"  width=100% />

-The **Create New App Identity** page will automatically populate the **App Identity Name** textbox with a value of **ServicePrincipal01**.
+When you open the **Create New App Identity** page, it will automatically populate the **App Identity Name** textbox with a value of **ServicePrincipal01**.
 Click the **Add New App Identity to Pool** button to create the new app identity.